-The 2014 CFPS survey administered math and word tests to all individuals aged 10 or above to assess their cognitive ability.
-Test questions are based on the national curriculum of the basic education (Grades 1-12).
-Math problems include addition, subtraction, multiplication, division, logarithms, trigonometric functions, sequence, permutation and combination, etc. In the word test, individuals are asked to read aloud Chinese characteristics presented to them.
+multiplication, division, logarithms, trigonometric functions, sequence, permutation and combination, etc. In the word test, individuals are asked to read aloud Chinese characteristics presented to them.
 For both tests, questions are ordered from the easiest to the hardest, and the test score is assigned as the question number of the most difficult problem an individual has correctly answered.
-Since curriculums have changed over time, and what individuals learned in school tend to diminish with age, we normalize test scores by age to obtain z-scores with a mean of zero and a standard deviation of one within each year of age.
+Since curriculums have changed over time, and what individuals learned in school tends to diminish with age, we normalize test scores by age to obtain z-scores with a mean of zero and a standard deviation of one within each year of age.
 We use the math score for the main analyses.15

 We regard results from the 2014 CFPS data as a bridge between our analyses using the CHIP data and recent international studies for two reasons.
 First, estimates from the entire CFPS sample and the subsample of high school and college graduates can be compared with those from the CHIP 2013 data.
 This comparison allows us to infer whether returns to cognitive skills in China are robust to the use of different skill measures and estimation samples.
-Second, the math went to high school and took the Gaokao test.
-In regressions controlling additionally for Gaokao province fixed effects and Gaokao province by Gaokao year fixed effects, estimation results are virtually unchanged.
+Second, the math test in CFPS evaluates basic skills, plausibly comparable to the assessment in the Programme for the International Assessment of Adult Competencies (PIAAC) data developed by OECD and collected between August 2011 and March 2012.
+Thus, we are able to compare returns to skills in China with those in OECD countries for the same time period estimated in Hanushek et al. (2015), allowing us to gain an understanding of the progression of China's labor market against a broader backdrop.